 This module will provide you with a strong foundation in basic chemical principles and practice.
 You’ll spend three hours in lectures every week and have regular lab sessions in which you’ll gain practical skills and learn how to solve complex problems.

 Fundamentals of Engineering Design

 This module aims to ensure that students understand the fundamental basis of design, and the design tools most commonly used by engineers in industry.
-You’ll learn the design criterions for process equipment such as pumps, heat exchangers, and phase separators.
-To learn the basics of process plant economics and plant optimisation using cost models.
-You’ll spend three hours in lectures and four hours in workshops each week studying for this module.
+There is a strong focus on the design criterions for process equipment such as pumps, heat exchangers, and phase separators.
+You’ll also learn the basics of process plant economics and plant optimisation using cost models.
+Every week you’ll spend six hours in practical workshops and two hours in computing sessions.